sfioritto/presentation/slides.md

 * display: block
 * display: inline-block

-* flex container
-** (boxes move left to right, rotate cross-axis, grow, shrink, holy grail layout, re-order)

-* not a panacea
-** the syntax is a little weird
-** has some rendering problems with larger screens and a lot of text ** no polyfill yet, browser support (only the latest) ** cover all of this, but just thought you should know. setting expectations

 * container
 ** main axis and cross-axis
 ** items flow from left to right on the main axis
 ** and top to bottom on the cross axis

+* flex container
+** (boxes move left to right, rotate cross-axis, grow, shrink, holy grail layout, re-order)

 * justify-content
 ** flex-start